What Moves the Dead

 This is a novella based on Edgar Allan Poe’s The Fall of the House of Usher.
 In the 1890s; Easton, a former soldier of the Gallacia, visits kan old friend Madeline Usher at her family’s ancestral seat on the news that she may be dying.
 The house is decaying and covered in fungus; only a few servants remain (Madeline’s maid jumped from the roof a few months prior) while her nervous wreck of a brother has only an American doctor to rely on who is baffled by Madeline’s ailment.
 As Easton attempts to help the family, ka uncovers a mystery around the glowing lake and unsettling wildlife that just won't die.

 If you’re up for some gothic horror, mycelial zombie hares, a soldier whose gender/pronouns are simply “soldier”, and regular English jibes at Americans then this is worth picking up.
-I enjoyed the characters a lot, especially Easton and the …
+I enjoyed the characters a lot, especially Easton and …

 Creepy, gothic, fungal homage